|Module / ECTS / Path / Specialisation||Module :Logistics and distribution management : 5 ECTS.|

 |LEARNING GOAL 2 : Students will develop advanced-level managerial skills.|

 This course focuses on the strategic and tactical issues of distribution management and logistics.
 The emphasis is placed on:

 1) How to successfully design and manage different distribution channels (B2B, B2C, B2G, C2B, C2G) and the integrated distribution networks (horizontal, vertical, corporate, franchising etc.).

-4) What are the traditional store and the emerging non-store distribution formats in todays' business ?
+3) What are the traditional store and the emerging non-store distribution formats in today's business?

-5) How to chose a store & warehouse locations.
+5) How to chose the right store & warehouse locations.

-The course follows the simple management structure of Analyzing, Planing, Execution and Control so at the end the students will have to develop a basic one-year distribution plan for a company of their choice..
+The course follows the simple management structure of Analyzing, Planning, Execution, and Control so, in the end, the students will have to develop a basic one-year distribution plan for a company of their choice.

 - Choose the most suitable marketing strategy for every distribution channel according to the favourability/unfavourability of the internal and external environment